himanshu07Rai/SEM_V/DBMS/README.md

 A data model is a diagram that displays a set of tables and the relationships between them.
 This helps us in understanding he purpose of the table as well as their dependencies.

+## Database Schema

+Description of the database.

+Specified during database design.

+Not expected to change frequently.

 ## Data Modelling

 **Data modeling** is the process of creating a data model for the data to be stored in a database.